Home

 23-year old transsexual Caroline Cossey

-(stage name Tula) and her sister Pam as "Page 3" pin-up girls in the UK's best selling Sun newspaper, 6 April 1978.
+(stage name Tula) and her sister Pam as "Page 3" pin-up girls in the UK's bestselling Sun newspaper, 6 April 1978.

 After an increasingly successful career as a model and actress, Caroline (left this picture) was famously outed when she became a Bond girl in 1982.

-Being "Outed"
+Being Outed

 Most transgender women just want to successfully live a normal life in their preferred gender, and this requires not being identified as having "changed sex".
 However, a risk that all transsexual women who have gone stealth face is being outed.
 This can happen for many reasons, including: poor physical passability; poor social passability; bad documentation; and sheer bad luck.